Co-Designing Sustainable Domestic Technologies

 Researchers

-Eva Knutz, Thomas Markussen, Tau Ulv Lenskjold Department of Design, Education and Cognition, University of Southern Denmark
+Eva Knutz, Thomas Markussen, Tau Ulv Lenskjold Department of Design, Media and Educational Science, University of Southern Denmark

 Collaborators